 The GADNR selected projects will move forward to an invitation only Second-level Application.
 It is in this stage that the Applicants supply a more detailed level of information than what was submitted in the Pre-application.
-They also submit required environmental reviews, as well as various legal documents.
-GADNR staff will review all Second-level Applications to verify completion.
+They also submit required environmental reviews, as well as various legal documents GADNR staff will review all Second-level Applications to verify completion.
 Second-level Applicants who successfully complete all requirements, submit all necessary Second-level documents by the deadline, and receive final clearance from FHWA will receive funding.

 GADNR will inform all Second-level Applicants of the completion and acceptance of their full application.
-After attending a mandatory Financial Workshop, Grantee will mutually sign a Project Agreement with GADNR and will receive a Notice to Proceed signifying the completion of the application process.
+GADNR will also supply them with a list of available dates in which to attend a mandatory Financial Workshop.
+After attending a Financial Workshop, Grantees will mutually sign a Project Agreement with GADNR and will receive a Notice to Proceed signifying the completion of the application process.